By Tracy Brighten

 Re-considering what we eat

 Fast Food Nation is a book that left me thinking long after I had finished it.
 But if it’s a fast, unsatisfying read you’re after then this isn’t the book for you.
 Schlosser’s research is extensive and there’s a lot of information to digest, but it’s well worth the time.
-It’s one of those books that informs us and challenges our beliefs.
+It’s a book with impact, informing us and challenging our beliefs.
 Schlosser’s accessible style is a perfect blend of objective and subjective – a powerful combination that will move you.

 Corporate influence of public policy and regulation is also problematic in the UK according to this New Economics Foundation article.